SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/offloading-base-collections.md

 1. Offload those entries of the alarms collection that were added or updated since the last offload.
 They are offloaded with the above mentioned standard schema into the target table of the data lake.
 2. Additional views on the target table are defined in the tenant's space in Dremio.
-Their names are composed as
-follows: target table name plus *_all*, *_latest*, or *_c8y_cdh_latest_materialized* respectively.
+Their names are composed as target table name plus *_all* or *_latest*.
 The following examples use "alarms" as target table name:
     * **alarms_all** - A view with the updates between two offloading executions, not including the intermediate updates.
     * **alarms_latest** - A view with the latest status of all alarms, with all previous transitions being discarded.
-    * **alarms_c8y_cdh_latest_materialized** - An optional view which materializes the **alarms_latest** view if the offloading configuration has the view materialization enabled.
+For offloading configurations with view materialization enabled, the materialized state in the data lake is used.

 The views are provided in your Dremio space.
 For details on views and spaces in Dremio, see [Refining offloaded {{< product-c8y-iot >}} data](/datahub/working-with-datahub/#refining-offloaded).